-The CGP-SSRC Policy Forums bring together academics, practitioners, policy actors and journalists to work toward the goal of long-term, policy-oriented solutions to issues of global public consequence.
+A project of the Abe Fellowship Program, the CGP-SSRC Policy Forum draws on the expertise and competencies of both the Japan Foundation Center for Global Partnership (CGP) and the Social Science Research Council.
+The CGP-SSRC Policy Forums bring together academics, practitioners, policy actors and journalists to work toward the goal of long-term, policy-oriented solutions to issues of global public consequence and to develop networks that will lessen the gaps between research, policy, and practice.
 Each forum focuses on a single broad theme over a two-year period, which allows for sustained interaction among forum participants as well as a variety of outputs targeted to important moments in the real-world policy debate.
+The CGP-SSRC Policy Forum, designed to bring essential knowledge to relevant publics at critical junctures, follows on a core belief of the SSRC that social science can produce necessary knowledge – necessary for citizens to understand their societies and necessary for policy makers to decide crucial questions.
 Themes are relevant to the current Abe Fellowship Program priority areas of 1) traditional and non-traditional approaches to security and diplomacy, 2) global and regional economic issues, and 3) social and cultural issues.
-Implicit in any CGP-SSRC Policy Forum is an examination of how the U.S.-Japan relationship and bilateral cooperation can contribute to the goals of the forum
+Implicit in any CGP-SSRC Policy Forum is an examination of how the U.S.-Japan relationship and bilateral cooperation can contribute to the goals of the forum.